9 Reasons Why Dogs Put Their Ears Back

 The eyes may be the mirror to a dog’s soul, and careful observations of both the mouth and the tail can yield all sorts of information about a dog’s intentions and emotional state — but a dog’s ears are a more complicated matter.
 Dog ears are more challenging to read and understand, and they usually have to be assessed in conjunction with other visual signals to make a useful interpretation.
 That is especially true when the dog’s ears are pulled back or held close to the head because dogs pin their ears back for many reasons.

-As a general rule, a dog’s level of attention can be determined by watching their ears: Erect ears facing forward indicate that they’re engaged, and slightly pulled-back ears signal that they’re feeling friendly; but dog ears laid tightly back against the head suggest a fearful or timid reaction.
+As a general rule, a dog’s level of attention can be determined by watching their ears: Ears standing up and facing forward indicate they’re engaged, and slightly pulled-back ears signal that they’re feeling friendly; but dog ears pinned tightly against the head suggest a fearful or timid reaction.

 What does it mean when a dog’s ears are back?
 Dog ears that are tucked close to the head often indicate negative emotions.
-Here are a few common reasons why dogs pull their ears back, most of which are linked to their emotional state.
+Here are the common reasons why dogs pull their ears back, most of which are linked to their emotional state.

-Sometimes dogs put their ears back when they are nervous or anxiousopens in a new tab, and that will often be combined with other body language such as tongue flicks, panting, tension in the body, or other signs of anxiety.
-This is a common behavior in dogs who must be in the car but dislike road trips, or dogs who are overwhelmed by too many children at once.
-You might also find your dog doing this when you are petting them, which indicates they aren’t enjoying themselves.
+Sometimes dogs put their ears back when they are nervous or anxiousopens in a new tab, and that will often be combined with other body language, such as tongue flicks, panting, tension in the body, or other signs of anxiety.
+This is a common behavior in dogs who must be in the car but dislike road tripsopens in a new tab, or dogs who are overwhelmed by too many children at once.
+You might also find your dog doing this when you are petting themopens in a new tab, which indicates they aren’t enjoying themselves.

 Males will pull their ears back when they are courting a female, and this body language is one of many forms of expression that indicates he is interested in her.